Graylog2/documentation/pages/dashboards.rst

 Navigate to the *Dashboards* section using the link in the top menu bar of your Graylog web interface.
 The page is listing all dashboards that you are allowed to view.
 (More on permissions later.)
-Hit the *Create dashboard* button to create a new empty dashboard.
+Hit the *Create new dashboard* button to create a new empty dashboard.

 .. image:: /images/dashboard/dashboard_create.png
    :align: center